 Right now the entire east coast of the U.S. is snowed in, so it seems like soup is a good menu choice for lots of people.
-And even though there’s not snow at my house I’m glad I just updated the photos and I have some of this Lentil Soup with Sausage and Roasted Red Pepper in the freezer!
+And even though there’s not snow at my house I’m glad I just updated the photos and I have some of this Sausage and Lentil Soup in the freezer!

 (Scroll down for complete recipe with nutritional information.)